Is the hyporheic zone relevant beyond the scientific community?

 University of Bayreuth

-Julius Kühn Institute - Federal Research Centre for Cultivated Plants (JKI)
+Julius Kühn Institute (JKI) Federal Research Centre for Cultivated Plants

 Royal Institute of Technology (KTH)